 Indiana Sports Betting Laws

 Gambling in Indiana has always been an active way to be around the community and the state has supported the industry since the early 1990s.
 Currently, there are eleven commercial land-based or riverboat casinos, two racinos, and one Native American casino in the state, as the legislators are considering adding one more soon.
-However, these facilities do not offer single-game wagering on sports, though the state is also looking to change these laws.
+These facilities will offer single-game wagering on sports, after the state recently changed these laws in May 2019.
 Indiana is more known for their riverboat gambling which requires establishments to be located in a county touching the Ohio River or Lake Michigan.
 More information about riverboat gambling can be found in Indiana Code § 4-33.

 The Legality Of Sports Betting In Indiana

-Indiana players are welcome to join offshore sportsbooks, which are legal and safe, provided you use a licensed operator.
+The legalization of sports betting in Indiana didn’t kick out the offshore sportsbooks.
+They are safe and still legal to use, provided you use a licensed operator.
 These sites will allow you to play the odds on any Indiana team and hundreds of other teams around the world.
-Odds are generally more improved because of their limited overhead costs and lower tax rates, so consider funding an account and laying your money down on the Colts to win the Super Bowl.
+Odds are generally improved compared to the local books because of their limited overhead costs, lower tax rates, and not having the locals flood one side of the betting line.
+So, consider funding an account and laying your money down on the Colts to win the Super Bowl or at least discovering how much greater the odds are.

 Where To Legally Bet On Sports In Indiana